rbeyer/kalasiris/README.rst

 Features
 --------

-* TODO
+* Primarily a very lightweight wrapper around Python's subprocess module
+* Calling compatibility with Pysis (but not return types)

 Credits
 -------

-This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.
+This repository layout was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter
 .. _`audreyr/cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage